wethegit/sweet-potato/README.md

 # sweet-potato 🍠
-We The Collective's static website generator.
+An opinionated and minimal static website generator.
+The goal is to be simple and allow the composing and styling of pages without getting in the way and with minimal footprint.

 🐶    [Pug](https://pugjs.org/api/getting-started.html) for templating
 🎨    [Sass](https://sass-lang.com/) for styling